 Accept that your work is meant to be liked and disliked

-This perhaps, is one of the most common reasons why folks in the art industry end their careers.
+This perhaps is one of the most common reasons why folks in the art industry end their careers.
 There is no way everyone you meet will like your work.
 Don’t let any criticism take your career away from you.
 And most certainly, do not stress yourself out following every single rule people tell you.
 This world loves to put everything in boxes.
-As an artist, if you listen to all these rules with the hopes of increasing your reach, your audience and your finances, know that you’ll end up achieving the opposite.
+As an artist, if you listen to all these rules with the hopes of increasing your reach, your audience, and your finances, know that you’ll end up achieving the opposite.
 Accept that your work is meant to be liked and disliked because that’s part of the industry.
 Some galleries may feature you, others may think your work is crap.
 Whatever you hear them say, keep in mind that you are creating for yourself; money will always follow if you put in enough passion.
-As potter and painter Tiffany Thomas said, “I feel that a piece of myself is in my art,” and that is what being creative for a living should feel like.
+As a potter and painter Tiffany Thomas said, “I feel that a piece of myself is in my art,” and that is what being creative for a living should feel like.

 Don’t feel guilty about spending

 Finances are tricky no matter what we do.
-Most artists tend to feel guilty about spending, either on materials or simply when they grab a lunch with fellow artist friends.
+Most artists tend to feel guilty about spending, either on materials or simply when they grab lunch with fellow artist friends.
 Understanding the balance between how much you should charge is a big question mark for many.
 Tiffany Thomas of @tthomasarts told us, “I think the main thing to remember when monetizing your art is value.
 When you use the best ‘ingredients’, you should charge accordingly.”
-So yes, if you’re wondering if it’s worth it opting for a more expensive paint, it probably is.
+So yes, if you’re wondering if it’s worth it opting for more expensive paint, it probably is.

 Furthermore, keep in mind that expenses should not just be about your work.
-Self-care expenses like a short trip to the coffee shop to relax your mind is something you should allow yourself.
+Self-care expenses like a short trip to the coffee shop to relax your mind are something you should allow yourself.
 After all, no matter how much time you spend in your studio, if you are stressed out or your mind isn’t functioning, you won’t be able to create something of worth.
 Value yourself just as much as you value your creation.